ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

   * Gold.
 Needed more in the mid to late game
   * Stone.
 Needed more in the mid to late game
   * Wood
-* Units having attack bonuses
+* Units having attack bonuses.
+There's a counter unit for every unit in the game so a large force consisting of all of the same troops shouldn't win if the opponent counters it.
 * Units having a flat attack value
 * Units dying
 * Units exhausting